Jon Smith is here with some fun and engaging ideas to help you through to the end of the year.

 It reminds me of the family road trip when I was a kid.
 I always looked forward to family road trips and could almost guarantee that we would stop at a gas station.
 There, on the shelf next to the register, were activity books to help pass the time.

 With the Book Creator activity book students can complete these fun activities after testing is over for the day, or even as an activity to do at home with the family.

-With students around the world participating in school in a variety of ways (remote, hybrid, in-person) it’s hard to have that sense of connectedness.
-It’s the perfect time of year to use Book Creator to create a digital yearbook.
+Yearbooks are an expensive industry!
+If you'd prefer to go with an excellent free hack use Book Creator to create your digital yearbook instead!
 It’s even better when that yearbook can be collaborative where each student/family is able to add their own information to a page about them.
 Take a look at our yearbook template and let the ideas fly.